TDST/Getting-and-Cleaning-Data/CodeBook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+The units are radians/second, and gravity units 'g'.

 The data set for this experiment was available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip